Configuring Agent Validation

 judges | string[] | — | (multi_judge only) List of judge agent names. |

-consensus | string | mean | (multi_judge only) Score aggregation strategy. |
+consensus | string | weighted_average | (multi_judge only) Score aggregation strategy: weighted_average, majority, unanimous, or best_of_n. |

 criteria | string | — | (semantic, multi_judge) Instructions to the judge about what to evaluate. |